Graham42/dot_files/README.md

 - Anything in `home/` is linked to the user's home directory and then the directory structure inside is followed
-- All dot files in `home/` are escaped with a leading underscore so it's not as easy to forget about files that are hidden.
-Symbolic links are created with the leading underscore's removed.
-  Example: `_.vimrc` becomes `.vimrc`
 - Running `init_all.sh` will create and update a marked section in `~/.bashrc`.
   - `bashrc_body.sh` is the main block content.
   - If there are files in the `os_specific_bashrc/` folder, they will be included if the OS check